 Referring to your letter of the 6th instant, acquainting me that you had received a letter from Messrs.
 Oldham and Helmer notifying that they will be ready to hand over the Sorell Causeway and Works on Tuesday next, the 10th instant, I have the honor to draw your special attention to the provisions of the specification and Contract under which the Director of Public Works has to grant certificates of the due performance by the Contractors of the works before a final settlement can be arrived at.
-I need scarcely remind you that considerable responsibility will rest with the Director of Public Works are the medium in the settlement between the Trustees and Contractors of the Contractors but in the medium in the settlement between the Trustees and Contractors of the Contractors but in the medium in the settlement between the Trustees and Contractors of the Contractors but in the medium in the settlement between the Trustees and Contractors of the Contractors of the works before a final settlement can be arrived at. of the Causeway; but in the meantime I am desirous of being furnished with a report from Mr. Glover as to the state and condition of the Causeway and Works at the period at which the Contractors propose to hand them over, and whether they have been carried out in accordance with the conditions of the Contract.
+I need scarcely remind you that considerable responsibility will rest with the Director of Public Works as the medium in the settlement between the Trustees and Contractors of the Causeway; but in the meantime I am desirous of being furnished with a report from Mr. Glover as to the state and condition of the Causeway and Works at the period at which the Contractors propose to hand them over, and whether they have been carried out in accordance with the conditions of the Contract.

-J. M. WILSON.
+(Signed) J. M. WILSON.